 In a year marked by economic uncertainty and evolving market dynamics, private credit has emerged as a standout asset class for investors seeking reliable income and downside protection.
-With public markets experiencing renewed volatility and traditional fixed-income yields remaining below historical averages, private real estate-backed debt is gaining traction not only as a compelling alternative but also as a complementary addition to diversified portfolios.
+With public markets experiencing renewed volatility and traditional fixed-income yields remaining below historical averages, private credit is gaining traction not only as a compelling alternative but also as a complementary addition to diversified portfolios.

 Why private credit—and why now?